 The Preparations for ADC Exam

 Ganesh left for Australia for part 2 practical examination.
 The examination center was in Adelaide in Royal Adelaide Hospital.
 The part 2 examination was spanned in two weeks.
-Ganesh enjoyed giving the exam in day time and enjoyed the evening in the Rundle Mall area and along the northern terrace with his friends as he was confident about his exam result.
+Ganesh took the joy giving the exam in daytime and enjoyed the evening in the Rundle Mall area and along the northern terrace with his friends as he was confident about his exam result.

 The post examination week was full of adventures as he went for a tour in the outback and tasted the great wine in the wineries of Barossa valley.
 What he didn’t assess was the economics of the trip.